About

 Most importantly, I’m always learning.
 I’m no expert, but I share a process.

-You’ll find that I’m assertive yet flexible and adaptable as a facilitator, speaker and educator.
+You’ll find that I’m assertive yet flexible and adaptable as a facilitator, consultant, and educator.
 I work with you to customize the educational experience so it meets your specific needs.

 It all begins with a conversation.